 Although Bari might not be as well known as other Italian cities such as Rome and Florence, it is actually the largest city in the region on Puglia, the heel of Italy.
 It is also a very popular stop on many cruise itineraries especially those on All Italian cruises or those doing a cruises that also take in Montenegro, and the Greek Islands (usually departing from Venice).

 Bari Cruise port details:

-Bari is accessible from the Bari Cruise Port by fort.
+One of the things that I love about Bari Cruise post it that Bari is accessible from the Bari Cruise Port by foot.

 Things to Do Near Bari Cruise Port?